adhocteam/ca-alert/README.md

 The app is deployed in two places:

 * The API is deployed on [Heroku](https://heroku.com), a PaaS service that makes it easy to deploy, configure, and provision web applications.
 The root of the deployed API can be found [here](ca-alert.herokuapp.com).
 * The client-side code is built with [WebPack](https://webpack.github.io/) and deployed as static assets to an [S3](https://aws.amazon.com/s3/) bucket on [AWS](https://aws.amazon.com/).
 That bucket has been configured to serve up the assets publicly over HTTP and serves as the [root URL for our application](https://ca-alert-prototype.s3.amazonaws.com/index.html).
+S3 is an Iaas service.

 #### n.
 Developed automated unit tests for their code